 Read on to see which ones we chose for the various age groups.

-Educational Shows for Preschoolers (Age 2 to 4)
+Educational Shows for kids in Preschool (Age 2 to 4)

 This is when you’re first introducing television to your children.
 They are developing quite rapidly at this point, so what you choose for them to watch should compliment what they’re learning in the real world as well.
 Interactive shows are most beneficial for toddlers.